-I’ve been through it all and want to make your life easier… so I’ve outlined the basics to make your life easier:
+I’ve been through it all and want to make your life easier, so I’ve outlined the basics to make life a little easier.

 Babies need diapers.
 You can choose cloth or disposable diapers but either way you’ll need a truckload of them.